nivp/aq_classic_launcher/README.md

 ### Include Flash Player plugin
   Do note that per the Adobe Flash Player license agreement I can't distribute it, and you are therefore required to include it yourself in the resources folder.
+  The most recent Flash version that doesn't include the Killswitch is 32.0.0.371.
   The plugins should be renamed as follows:

   Linux 32-bit: